Skip to main content

 The solution

 Those research findings shaped every design decision that followed.
-We simplified navigation, rewrote content in plain language, and organized the site around the tasks users came to accomplish — things like finding a child care provider, applying for a license, or accessing program resources.
+We simplified navigation, rewrote content in plain language, and organized the site around the tasks users came to accomplish — finding a child care provider, applying for a license, or accessing program resources.
 The result was a single, user-focused homepage with clear pathways for each key audience, built to work across both mobile and desktop.

 The results